falkodev/apos-nuxt-demo/README.md

 `git clone git@github.com:falkodev/apos-nuxt-demo.git` //TODO: change url to an apostrophe one when ready

+If you have Docker installed, run `make`.

+Otherwise `npm run install-app` then `npm run dev`.
+It will launch both the frontend and the backend.
+If you wish to separate logs, you can open 2 terminals:
+- `cd frontend && npm run dev` on the first one
+- `cd backend && npm run dev` on the second one

+For Docker, if want separated logs, you can too.
+Stop the current terminal and type `make logs-back`, open a second terminal and type `make logs-front`.

-If you have Docker installed, run `make` otherwise `npm run install-app`. `http://localhost:1337/cms` for the backend and `http://localhost:3333` for the frontend should be accessible (ports are not mandatory if you use Docker).
+When launched, you can access `http://localhost:1337/cms` (`http://localhost/cms` if using Docker) for the backend and `http://localhost:3333` (`http://localhost` with Docker) for the frontend should be accessible (ports are not mandatory if you use Docker).

 For Docker, you can observe the `docker-compose.yml` file, describing how the containers are organized.
 There will be:
 - a `demo-db` container for the MongoDB image